shakebugs/shake-docs/docs/android/shake-ui/home-screen.md

 ## Introduction

 Here, your user can see:
+* A welcome message that you can change from your [Shake dashboard](https://app.shakebugs.com/settings/workspace#whitelabel).
 * A button to submit a new ticket.
 * All their previous tickets (user feedback and crash reports).
-To show them their previous tickets, [register your users](android/users/overview.md) with Shake.
+To show them their previous tickets, [register your users](android/users/overview) with Shake.

 <table class="media-container mt-50">
 <img